Postdoctoral Fellowships in Scientific Writing

 Postdoctoral researchers in science, engineering, and quantitative disciplines are invited to apply for part-time Fellowships in scientific writing.
 WSE Fellows teach the graduate writing courses WRI 501: Reading and Writing about the Scientific Literature, WRI 502: Writing a Persuasive Proposal in Quantitative Disciplines, and WRI 503: Writing an Effective Scientific Research Article.
 All Fellowships offer intensive training not only in writing scientific documents but also in mentoring other writers in effective practices of professional communication.

 WSE Postdoctoral Fellowship appointments typically span two semesters.
-All Fellows in their first semester (usually spring term) develop their own writing expertise by 1) attending a six-week scientific writing course for graduate students and 2) participating in a teaching practicum that includes 1) attending New Faculty Training in the Princeton Writing Program from May 30-June 1, 2017, and in the first week of September, 2017 and 2) Writing Center Fellows Training in September, 2017.
+All Fellows in their first semester (usually spring term) develop their own writing expertise by 1) attending a six-week scientific writing course for graduate students and 2) participating in a teaching practicum that includes 1) attending New Faculty Training in the Princeton Writing Program from May 28-30, 2019, and in the first week of September, 2019 and 2) Writing Center Fellows Training in September, 2019.
 In the second semester (usually fall term), they sequentially teach one or two six-week sections of the graduate courses WRI 501, WRI 502, and WRI 503.

 All WSE Fellows receive $2000 for each six-week course that they instruct.
 In addition, Associate Research Scholars or Post-doctoral Research Associates receive research support in the amount of 1/12 FTE for each six-week writing course in which they participate as either a student or instructor.
 Appointees have the option of applying to extend their training further.

-We anticipate awarding three to four fellowships in 2017-18.
+We anticipate awarding one to three fellowships in 2019.

 - An appointment at Princeton for the upcoming academic year with the rank of Associate Research Scholar, Post-doctoral Research Associate (PDRA), or Post-doctoral Research Fellow (PDRF).